 - Place shredded chicken, celery, and tomatoes into a large mixing bowl.
 Stir to combine.
 Set aside.

 - SKIP THIS STEP IF USING STORE-BOUGHT BUFFALO SAUCE: In a medium sauce pan over medium low heat, combine butter, hot sauce, vinegar, soy, lemon juice, garlic powder and celery salt.
 Stir continuously until butter is completely melted.
 Add arrowroot powder/corn starch (to thicken).
 Start with ½ teaspoon and add more until desired constancy is reached.
 It will not thicken immediately.
 When sauce thickens, remove sauce from heat.

 - Combine sauce with chicken, celery and tomatoes.
 Stir until chicken is completely coated with sauce.

 - Place desired amount of chicken salad on the bottom slice of each toasted slider bun, add extra sauce if desired and then place the top onto the sandwich.

 - Brushing a little bit of olive oil onto the tops and bottoms of the slider rolls and broiling them in the oven for 1-2 minutes until they toast up is a nice addition.
 That said.. if you don't have time for that, no worries, it will still be delicious.

 - I used an organic rotisserie chicken, but if your grocery store is anything like mine... you can't count on one being available when you need it.
 If you don't have a rotisseie chicken or just don't want to go to the store, you can use chicken breast.
 Just heat the oven to 350 degrees, season chicken with salt/pepper and garlic powder, and then bake for about 30 minutes, or until the chicken is no longer pink in the center.
 Use 2 forks to shred the cooked chicken.

-Similar Recipes: (In case you are ready to start planning for Super Bowl 2017?):
+Recipes Like Buffalo Chicken Salad Sliders: (In case you are ready to start planning for Super Bowl 2020):